Stock market today: Wall Street drifts higher ahead of a highly anticipated jobs report

-Oil-and-gas stocks rose, including a 1.1% gain for Exxon Mobil, after crude prices recovered some of their sharp tumble from the day before.
-They helped to offset drops for some companies reporting weaker results for the latest quarter than expected.
-Chewy fell 11.2% as sales growth slows for the seller of pet food and supplies.
+Big Tech stocks were helping to power the market higher, led by a 4.9% jump for Google's parent company, Alphabet.
+They're Wall Street's most influential stocks because of their massive size, and they have been on huge tears so far this year.

-Cerevel Therapeutics jumped 11.4% after AbbVie announced an $8.7 billion deal to buy the company and its pipeline of candidates for schizophrenia, Parkinson’s disease and other diseases.
-AbbVie added 0.1%.
+Cerevel Therapeutics also jumped 12.6% after AbbVie announced an $8.7 billion deal to buy the company and its pipeline of candidates for schizophrenia, Parkinson’s and other diseases.
+AbbVie added 0.6%.

 Much of Wall Street’s recent rally has been because of rising hopes that the Federal Reserve is finally done with its barrage of hikes to interest rates, which are meant to get high inflation under control.
 That has anticipation high ahead of a report on Friday, the U.S. government’s latest monthly update on the job market.